 Children enjoy drama, not only as part of their English lessons but also performing in assemblies and productions for a wide audience.
-We are also able to provide group or individual speech and drama lessons with a specialist coach.
 All children have the opportunity to perform regularly in termly class assemblies or our bigger productions that take place at Christmas and the end of the school year.